stallman-j/ekonomR/vignettes/basic-plotting.md

 There's a [whole ggplot2 book](https://ggplot2-book.org/) that you can use to get into the details, but I've found that I mostly end up tinkering with a few of these operations, and that's why `ekonomR` has a function called `theme_minimal_plot()` which wraps around the `ggplot2` functions `theme_minimal()` and `theme()` to give us a nicely formatted plot, in a good size for putting in a paper or a presentation, that we don't have to worry too much about.

-We're also going to use the package `ggrepel` to put labels on the graph.
-The way `ggplot2` typically works is that we start with the data (here, `data_country`), and then we add visual components in layers with each new call to something of the form `geom_xxx`.
+The way `ggplot2` typically works is that we start with an empty plot, and then we add visual components in layers with each new call to something of the form `geom_xxx`, or we add on options about the captions or titles or visual elements.

-Now let's build up our plot.
+Let's build up our plot.
 The skeleton of it is the following:

 ``` r